freedomofpress/securedrop/docs/full_install.md

 **Note**: everything currently in `docs/install.md` looks good up to "## Set up the App Server".

 Connect the Admin Workstation's Ethernet port to the shared firewall.
-Boot the Admin Workstation with the Admin Live USB that we created earlier.
+Boot the Admin Workstation with the Admin Tails USB that we created earlier.
+Make sure to type the password in for your persistence drive, but before clicking enter, also click 'yes' for more options.
+Click 'forward.'

+You will be prompted to enter a root password.
+This is a one-time session password, so you will only be creating it for this one session.

 Open a terminal (click the terminal icon in the top menu).

-Update your packages and install ansible:
+First, you need to update your Tor and Debian packages by entering the below command.
+It should take a couple minutes.

     $ sudo apt-get update

+Now, install Ansible by entering this command:

     $ sudo apt-get install ansible

+You will be asked whether you want to use additional disk space to do so.
+Enter "Y" for yes.

-Clone the SecureDrop repository.
+Next, you will need to clone the SecureDrop repository:

 **TODO** verify the git repo (signed tags?)

-**TODO** when the release is cut, make sure you checkout master.
-Until then you want to use develop.

     $ git clone https://github.com/freedomofpress/securedrop.git

+Before proceeding, double check to make sure what branch you are in.
+You should be in the master branch, but it's possible you will also be in develop.
+Makesure to check out master by running this command:

+    $ cd securedrop
+    $ git checkout master

-Change into the ansible-base directory:
+Next, you will have to change into the ansible-base directory:

-    $ cd securedrop/install_files/ansible-base
+    $ cd install_files/ansible-base

-Create an SSH key on the admin workstation
+Now that you're in the right directory, you'll want to create an SSH key on the admin workstation.
+To do so, run this command:

-**TODO** no passphrase? passphrase?
-I've been testing with no passphrase (since it's stored on an encrypted volume).

     $ ssh-keygen -t rsa -b 4096

+You'll be askied to "enter file in which to save the key."
+Here you can just keep the default and click enter.
+You can also just click enter when it asks you to create a passphrase (since this will be protected by the persistence passphrase anyways).

-Copy the SSH public key to both servers.
+Here is where you will have to copy the SSH public key to both servers.
 Use the user name and password that you set up during Ubuntu installation.
+First do the 'Application Server' then do the 'Monitor Server.'

 **TODO** This will ask us to verify the SSH fingerprints of each server.
 Do we want to verify these?
 The way to do it would be to add a step when installing Ubuntu on each server where we log in and do ssh-keygen -l -f /etc/ssh/ssh_host_rsa_key, then record that value to compare here.

-    $ ssh-copy-id <username>@<app_ip_address>
+    $ ssh-copy-id <username>@<App IP address>
-    $ ssh-copy-id <username>@<mon_ip_address>
+    $ ssh-copy-id <username>@<Mon IP address>

 Verify that you are able to log in to both servers (without a password):

-    $ ssh-copy-id <username>@<app_ip_address>
+    $ ssh <username>@<app_ip_address>
-    $ ssh-copy-id <username>@<mon_ip_address>
+    $ ssh <username>@<mon_ip_address>

-Once you've verified that you are able to log in to each server, log out of both serves:
+Once you've verified that you are able to log in to each server, you can log out of each by typing this:

     $ logout # or Ctrl-D